Nathannicolle/flutter-experiments/README.md

 ## Try windows software version
 * You can access to exe file of the test projet : [here](https://github.com/Nathannicolle/flutter-experiments/blob/main/app_release/windows/owntest.exe)
 * If you want to try the software you need to have the entire folder and files : [here](https://github.com/Nathannicolle/flutter-experiments/tree/main/app_release/windows/)
-* Access to apk files : [here](https://github.com/Nathannicolle/flutter-experiments/tree/main/app_release/apk)
+* Access to current apk files released : [here](https://github.com/Nathannicolle/flutter-experiments/tree/main/app_release/apk)

 ## Screenshots
 Home page : <br>